ConsultantJoe/Airline-POC/README.md

 The service its self is base on a simple flight search.
 Its source data consists of a JSON file and is queried via Linq.
 Logging is implemented via Serilog and Seq is also utilized for log management.

+I will eventually add more services and [Dapr](https://docs.dapr.io/concepts/overview/) support.
+It would be nice to implement Dapr Actors for session management.
+I have used this in the past to manage user sessions which, when utilized across all platforms, allows a user to start a session on one platform and complete it on another.

 ## Flight Search Sequence Diagram
 ```mermaid
 sequenceDiagram